tensorforce/tensorforce/README.rst

 10th April 2017:

 - Optional LSTM usage in network configurations, layer types "lstm" and "flatten" to reshape between layers
-- Cleaner internal state management for policy gradient models, including recurrent states
+- Cleaner internal state management for policy gradient models, including recurrent states via a list of internal states managed by the models.
 - Log-level as config parameter, more informative logging for level INFO

 Road map and contributions